puppetlabs/bolt/documentation/projects.md

 Bolt release.

 Currently, the `migrate` command:
-- Updates inventory files from Bolt version 1.
+- Updates inventory files from version 1.
 - Updates projects to use `bolt-project.yaml` and `inventory.yaml` instead of `bolt.yaml`.
 - Updates projects to implement module dependency management.
 Dependency management was introduced in Bolt 2.30.0.